stephensmalley/seabee/docs/docs/policy.md

 ### Config

-The policy config determines what protections this policy provides within the `scope`.
+The policy config determines what protections this policy provides to processes and objects created within the `scope`.
+If an option is not specified in the policy it will default to block, unless otherwise specified.

 config has the following keys:

-- map_access: control access to eBPF maps within the scope (allow, audit, default = block)
+- `map_access`: control access to eBPF maps within the scope (allow, audit, block)
-- file_write_access: control write access to the files listed in `files` section (allow, audit, block)
+- `file_write_access`: control write access to the files listed in `files` section (allow, audit, block)
-- include_pins: should eBPF pins be protected in addition to `files`?
+- `include_pins`: should eBPF pins be protected in addition to `files`?
 If true, all eBPF pins created within scope will be protected according to the `file_write_access` level (true, false)
-- ptrace_access: control if ptrace can be used on processes in scope (allow, audit, block)
+- `ptrace_access`: control if ptrace can be used on processes in scope (allow, audit, block)
-- signal_access: control how to enforce the sigmask (allow, audit, block)
+- `signal_access`: control how to enforce the sigmask (allow, audit, block)
-- signal_allow_mask: determines which signals should be allowed (see below)
+- `signal_allow_mask`: determines which signals should be allowed (see below)

-If a key is not specified, the default will be used.
-Default options prefer more security.

-- map_access: block
-- file_write_access: block
-- include_pins: true
-- ptrace_access: block
-- signal_access: block
-- signal_allow_mask: `0x8430000` (see below for details)
+  - default is `0x8430000` (see below for details)

 ### Sigmask

 The sigmask requires further explanation.
-The sigmask allows a user to precisly control which signals are allowed to be sent to a process within scope.
+The sigmask allows a user to precisely control which signals are allowed to be sent to a process within scope.
 To construct a sigmask, you need to first enumerate the codes for each signal you want to allow.
 For example, if you want to allow SIGINT, you should get code 2.

 The sigmask is a `u64` so it covers all possible signals including RT signals 32 through 64.
-The null signal is not part of the standard signal set and there cannot be blocked We construct the sigmask by taking the code for each signal we want to block, subtracting 1, and flipping that bit to a 1 `(1<<(CODE-1))`.
-For SIGINT, we do `(1<<1)` and get `0x2`.
+The null signal is not part of the standard signal set and therefore cannot be blocked We construct the sigmask by taking the code for each signal we want to block, subtracting 1, and flipping that bit to a 1 `(1<<(CODE-1))`.
+For SIGINT, we do `(1<<(2-1))` and get `0x2`.

 The `0x2` sigmask will allow SIGINT but block all other signals to the process (if `signals` is set to `block`)